-One unique characteristic about chlorella is that it is known to quadruple in size every 24 hours and is regarded as one of the fastest growing food crops in existence.
-This is commonly referred to as the Chlorella Growth Factor (CGF) and is thought to be a result of it's high amount of phytonutrients, like beta glucans, peptides, nucleic acids and various other polysaccharides that help to speed up cellular regeneration when consumed as a dietary food source.
+One unique characteristic about this microalgae is that it is known to quadruple in size every 24 hours and is regarded as one of the fastest growing food crops in existence.
+This is commonly referred to as the Chlorella Growth Factor (CGF) and is thought to be a result of its high amount of phytonutrients, like beta glucans, peptides, nucleic acids and various other polysaccharides that likewise help to speed up cellular regeneration when consumed as a dietary food source.

-CGF is often associated with the algae's ability to rapidly increase the growth of friendly microflora in the human gut, in addition to its properties as a cleansing agent.
+CGF is often associated with the algae's ability to rapidly increase the growth of friendly bacteria in human gut microbiota.
+It is also thought to be related to its properties as a cleansing agent.

 The best quality chlorella is one that is grown in a controlled organic environment free of industrial pollutants and microbial impurities.
 This can either be achieved by growing the algae in protected outdoor fresh water ponds or indoor tanks.
 Both methods have their advantages with each eliminating exposure to environmental pollutants that may contaminate the end product.

-It is always important to purchase chlorella powder or tablets from reputable sources who follow strict guidelines appropriate for the highest quality algae supplement.
-This includes techniques for purity testing, low heat processing and for the production of an easily digested whole food formula.
+It is always important to purchase chlorella powder or tablets from reputable sources who follow strict production guidelines.
+This includes techniques for purity testing, low heat processing and for creating an easily digested high quality algae supplement.

-Because chlorella has a tough cellulose fiber surrounding the algae molecule, it needs to be "broken" for it be properly digested when consumed.
+Because chlorella has a tough cellulose fiber surrounding the algae molecule, it needs to be "broken" for it to be properly digested when consumed.
 This is done through a special process that cracks the outer cell wall and pulverizes it for enhanced absorption.
-This technique should be accomplished without the use of heat or light to preserve nutritional integrity and the living enzymes present.

-In today's world we are all subject to some degree of heavy metal toxicity from a number of environmental toxins which, throughout the course of one's lifetime, can concentrate in the liver, brain, intestines and other parts of the body.
-Linked to many modern day diseases, a build up of these metallic particles in the bloodstream, tissues and organs can have enormous effects on overall energy levels, mental health and general well being.
+In today's world we are all subject to some degree of heavy metal toxicity from any number of environmental contaminants.
+This dilemma, from our perspective, can cause a buildup of these compounds over the course of one's lifetime.
+Often linked to many modern-day diseases, a backlog of these particles in the bloodstream, tissues and organs can have enormous effects on overall energy levels, mental health and general well-being.